-Actual/exact interpretations of each of the categories is possibly subjective and based on the configuration of a particular environment but in general, IP registered to another system and Could not Resolve IP are indicative of stale systems.
-Recall that AD System Discovery also does a forward DNS lookup on systems before it creates a DDR on them so this script follows similar logic as the discovery; however, once the system is discovered, AD Discovery won’t remove it and thus this script.
+Actual/exact interpretations of each category are possibly subjective and based on the configuration of a particular environment.
+Still, in general, IP registered to another system and Could not Resolve IP indicate stale systems.
+Recall that AD System Discovery also does a forward DNS lookup on systems before it creates a DDR on them.
+This script follows similar logic as the discovery; however, once the system is discovered, AD Discovery won’t remove it, and thus this script.
 Also, AD discovery doesn’t do a reverse lookup because this may or may not be configured in any given environment.

 The script is a PowerShell script and can be run on any system that can query the internal DNS.
 By default, and it pulls the names of systems to check from a file called sys.txt in the same directory as the script; place each system name to query on a separate line.

 And then, run it from a PowerShell command prompt.
 To output the results to a CSV, pipe the output of the script to the Export-CSV commandlet; e.g., .\IPCheck.ps1

 Log in to the original Post to download the script –> http://myitforum.com/cs2/blogs/jsandys/archive/2011/01/06/configmgr-client-ip-check-script.aspx

 About Author -> Anoop is Microsoft’s Most Valuable Professional Award winner from 2015 on the technologies!
 He is a Solution Architect on enterprise device management solutions with more than 20 years of experience (calculation done in 2021) in IT.
 He is Blogger, Speaker, and Local User Group Community leader.
 His main focus is on Device Management technologies like Configuration Manager, Windows 365 Cloud PC, Intune, Azure Virtual Desktop, Windows 10, and Windows 11.